DESIGN STORIES

 - The Honest Boundary

-This does not make them weak — it defines their role.
+This limitation does not make them weak; it defines their purpose:

 - How Skins and Cases Work Together

-Vinyl skin → protects the device’s actual surface and design.
+Vinyl phone skin first → preserves the device surface and design

-Optional transparent case → adds impact resistance without hiding the skin
+Optional transparent case → absorbs impact without hiding the skin

-The skin itself lasts longer because it’s shielded from direct abrasion
+The skin lasts longer because the case shields it from abrasion

 - The Takeaway

-In markets where vinyl skins are still new, understanding this difference is the key.
-Once people see how devices age over time, the value of skins becomes obvious.
+In virgin markets, educating people about the difference is critical.
+Once they see how devices age, the value of vinyl phone skins becomes obvious.

 Cases handle accidents.